Ayushi20-19/rock_paper_scissor/README.md

 Stone Paper Scissor Game

-Only used if else and checked the conditions and print rhe required result.
+Only used simple if else and checked the conditions further printed the required result.
-Any Contribution is warmly here welcome.
+Any Contribution is warmly welcome here.